Last Updated on March 4, 2026 by Maged kamel

 To estimate Φc* Pn=Φc*Fcr*Ag=38.189*21.10=806 kips.

-While for ASD, refer to the table for the kl/r, and refer to the Fy=50 ksi, our kl/r about the Y-axis =47.37, this value is within the range of 47 and 48.
+For ASD, refer to the table for the kl/r, and for Fy=50 ksi, our kl/r about the Y-axis is 47.37.
+This value is within the range of 47 and 48.

 The Table will give Fcr corresponding to both the LRFD and ASD.
-For LRFD, the factored stress value is between 25.50 ksi and 25.30 ksi, by interpolation.
+For LRFD, the factored stress is between 25.50 ksi and 25.30 ksi by interpolation.

 We will get the value of Pn/Ω=536.0 kips.

-Then for part b, for the solved problem 5-2, using Table 4-1, as part b for the solved problem the main difference between the two tables is that table 4-1 is using the coefficient Kl, not Kl/r as used by table 4-22, previously our K*l/r=47.37, while, our kl= 0.8* 15=12 feet .
+Then, for part b, for the solved problem 5-2, using Table 4-1, as part b for the solved problem, the main difference between the two tables is that Table 4-1 uses the coefficient Kl, not Kl/r as used by Table 4-22, previously our K*l/r=47.37, while our kl= 0.8* 15=12 feet.
 From Kl=12 ft, draw a line that will intersect with a vertical line passing by W12x72.

-The intersection between the two lines, will give a value of 806 kips for the LRFD design. and 536 kips for the ASD design , the same values obtained from Table 4-22 item a, these values matching each other.
+The intersection of the two lines yields a value of 806 kips for the LRFD design. and 536 kips for the ASD design, the same values obtained from Table 4-22 item a, these values match each other.

 If Using the general provision for the available strength.

-In the third step, it is required to estimate the values by the general equation, which is part c for the solved problem 5-2, please find the relating equations for the estimate of Fcr values
+In the third step, it is required to estimate the values using the general equation, which is part c for the solved problem 5-2.
+Please find the related equations for the estimation of Fcr values

 Fcr=0.658^(50/127.6557), all multiplied by(50), fcr=42.434 ksi, to be multiplied by phi=0.9 by area=21.1 inch2.
 We get Φ*Pn =806 kips for the LRFD.